DataFire/Integrations/integrations/generated/epa_gov_case/README.md

 ### crs1_ProgramLinks
 * crs1_ProgramLinks `object`: Crosswalk between programs and facilities (identified by FRS ID).
-  * FRSNumber **required** `string`: The identification number assigned to a facility in the�Facility Registry Service (FRS)�to uniquely identify a facility site.
+  * FRSNumber **required** `string`: The identification number assigned to a facility in the Facility Registry Service (FRS) to uniquely identify a facility site.
   * Program **required** `string`: The source database for the EPA programs information.
   * ProgramID **required** `string`: Unique identifier for the EPA program.